 oil & acrylic on canvas, 30” x 48”

 Surfacing is the act of becoming apparent, visible, or known.
 It is a transformative journey of emergence and revelation.
 As these recent paintings left the easel one by one, it became apparent that what was emerging was a new series inspired by our planet’s diverse and ever-changing surfaces.
-By focusing on the intricacies of surfaces - textures, patterns, geological formations - I convey a sense of awe and reverence for the beauty and complexity of nature.
-With gestural lines and freer application of paint executed with the help of unconventional tools, these new paintings inch closer to abstracted landscapes.
+I focus on the intricacies of surfaces - textures, patterns, and geological formations.
+I convey a sense of reverence and awe for the complexity and beauty of nature.
+With gestural lines and looser application of paint executed with the help of unconventional tools, these new paintings inch closer to abstracted landscapes.
 I bring viewers closer to the sensory aspects of the natural world through this tactile experience.

 oil on canvas, 30” x 40”